Schwartzkers/cvs-scm/README.md

 ## Features

 The extenstioin will automatically activate when it detects source code managed by CVS.
 It provides the following features:
-- Add files.
+- Add new file or folder to the repository:
+  - `cvs add <file>`
+  - `cvs add <folder>`
-- Remove files
+- Remove file from repository:
-- Undo add or remove of file.
+  - `cvs remove <file>`
-- Revert files to the repository version.
+- Commit changes to the repository:
-- Commit files.
+  - `cvs commit <file1> <file2> ...`
-- Merge changes from the repository into local copy.
+- Merge changes from the repository into local copy
+  - `cvs update <file>`
+- Discard local changes and revert to the repository revision.
-- View diffs between locally modifed file and repository version.
+- View diffs between locally modifed file and repository revision.
 - Display branch and revision number of file opened in active editor.
 ## Source Control States